the-teachingRSE-project/competencies/competencies.md

 # Introduction

 Computers and software have played a key role in the research life-cycle for many decades.
-Traditionally, they were specialized tools used only in a small number of fields.
+Traditionally, they were specialised tools used only in a small number of fields.
 The Computer Scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and expertise.
 Fast forward 50-60 years and software and computation are all around